List of Symphyotrichum novae-angliae cultivars

 About fifty Symphyotrichum novae-angliae cultivars were in commerce As of 2019.
 With few exceptions, these New England aster cultivars grow to between 90 and 180 cm in height and flower September–October.
 As of December 2020, twelve had won the Royal Horticultural Society's Award of Garden Merit (AGM).

 List of cultivars

-Flower size, colour, approximate maximum height, image, and other details for each Symphyotrichum novae-angliae cultivar, when available, are given in the list that follows.
+Flower size, colour, approximate maximum height, image, and other details for each cultivar of Symphyotrichum novae-angliae, when available, are given in the list that follows.